Chapter 9.12

 9.12.040 Notice of infraction.

-A. Any person who violates the provisions of this chapter shall be assessed a civil penalty of ten dollars for each day of violation if such person responds to the notice of infraction within seven days after issuance.
+A. Any person who violates the provisions of this chapter shall be assessed a civil penalty of fifty dollars for each violation.
+If such person responds to the notice of infraction by making payment to the Town of Woodway within three working days of the date the ticket was issued the penalty will be reduced by one-half or twenty-five dollars.

-B. Any persons who have committed the infraction mentioned in Section 9.12.030 of this chapter and who fails to respond to the notice of that infraction within seven days of its issuance shall be assessed twice the civil penalty for such infraction as set forth in subsection A of this section.
+B. Any persons who have committed the infraction mentioned in Section 9.12.030 of this chapter and who fail to respond to the notice of that infraction within fifteen days of the date the ticket was issued shall be assessed twice the civil penalty or one hundred dollars for such infraction as set forth in subsection A of this section.
 Such penalty shall be in addition to any other penalties or fines imposed for failure to respond to a notice of infraction.

 9.12.050 Presumption of violation.